Version: 2.1

 | Access giving/donation links | Direct links to donation pages |

 Why it matters: Champions don’t just consume—they contribute.
-These tools make it easy to host events and share wins without navigating bureaucracy.
+Community Leaders coordinate activities within their communities while Champions host events and share wins without navigating bureaucracy.

 | For End Users | For Technical Teams |